GBlanch/Data-Eng-Zoomcamp-capstone/README.md

 ### Foreword

-Mainly to the peer reviewer: I tried to structure this markdown so that evaluating could be more accessible if following the evaluation criteria found in [this markdown file](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/projects/README.md) located in the `cohort 2024` directory on the main branch of the DTC-data-engineering default repo.
+Mainly to the peer reviewers: I tried to structure this markdown so that evaluating could be more accessible if following the evaluation criteria found in [this markdown file](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/projects/README.md) located in the `cohort 2024` directory on the main branch of the DTC-data-engineering default repo.

 You probably have seen two new sections: this one -`Foreword`- and `Improvement notes`.
 The former one is self-explanatory I believe.
 Regarding the latter one, I created it to briefly summarize some of the many aspects and details that I would have liked to do better had I invested more time, energy and resources - I guess this last attribute it's a combination of the first two- on this project.